-Several years ago, I was not used to use annatto oil in cooking and always cooked with regular cooking oils.
-However, when I started to pay attention to the look of my dishes, I realized that it is irreplaceable in some recipes such as Vietnamese beef noodle (bun bo) or Quang Noodle (Mi Quang), beef/chicken jerky, or sausage.
-It contributes a vibrant orange to red color to the dishes, making them not only delicious but also good looking.
-Moreover, it is believed to have health benefits, such as inflammation reduction, heart health and immune system improvement.
-Because it’s not always available in Asian Food Stores nearby, let’s explore how to make annatto oil at home.
+Several years ago, I was not accustomed to using annatto oil in cooking and always cooked with regular cooking oils.
+However, when I started to pay attention to the appearance of my dishes, I realized that it is irreplaceable in some recipes such as Vietnamese beef noodle (bun bo) or Quang Noodle (Mi Quang), beef/chicken jerky, or sausage.
+It contributes a vibrant orange to red color to the dishes, making them not only delicious but also visually appealing.
+Additionally, it is believed to have health benefits, such as reducing inflammation, promoting heart health, and improving the immune system.
+Since it’s not always available in nearby Asian food stores, let’s explore how to make annatto oil at home.

 What is Annatto Oil?

 Annatto oil, also known as annatto seed oil or achiote oil, is a cooking oil infused with annatto seeds.
-We often use it because of its vibrant red-orange color which imparts to dishes.
-By frying annatto seeds in a type of cooking oil, you can turn the normal yellow oil into an orange-to-red oil to use in several recipes.
+It is prized for its vibrant red-orange color that it imparts to dishes.
+By frying annatto seeds in a type of cooking oil, you can transform the ordinary yellow oil into an orange-to-red oil suitable for use in numerous recipes.

-The main purpose of this oil is to provide a natural reddish-orange color to dishes.
-It can also add a mild, slightly peppery, and nutty flavor, which can enhance the taste of various dishes.
-Annatto oil is commonly used in many Latin American, Caribbean, and Southeast Asian cuisines.
+The primary purpose of this oil is to provide a natural reddish-orange hue to dishes.
+This color is nearly the same with the color of paprika oil; however, it can also contribute a mild, slightly peppery, and nutty flavor, which enhances the taste of various dishes.
+Annatto oil finds common usage in many Latin American, Caribbean, and Southeast Asian cuisines.

 What is Annatto Seeds

-Let’s deep dive into annatto seed a bit more to understand more about annatto oil.
-Annatto seeds, scientifically known as Bixa orellana, are the seeds of the annatto tree, which is native to tropical regions of Central and South America but is now also cultivated in other parts of the world.
-Annatto seeds are known for their vibrant red-orange color and have been used for centuries as a natural coloring agent, spice, and food flavoring.
+Let’s delve deeper into annatto seeds to better understand annatto oil.
+Annatto seeds, scientifically known as Bixa orellana, are the seeds of the annatto tree, native to tropical regions of Central and South America but now also cultivated in other parts of the world.
+Annatto seeds are renowned for their vibrant red-orange color and have been utilized for centuries as a natural coloring agent, spice, and food flavoring.
 The natural pigment in annatto seeds is annatto or bixin.
-Moreover, it also has some health benefits, including:
+Moreover, they offer some health benefits, including:

 - Antioxidant Properties: Annatto seeds contain antioxidants, including carotenoids like bixin and norbixin.
-Antioxidants help protect the body from oxidative stress and reduce the risk of chronic diseases.
+These antioxidants help protect the body from oxidative stress and reduce the risk of chronic diseases.

-- Anti-Inflammatory Effects: Some research suggests that annatto seeds may have anti-inflammatory properties due to their antioxidant content.
+- Anti-Inflammatory Effects: Some research suggests that annatto seeds may possess anti-inflammatory properties due to their antioxidant content.
 Chronic inflammation is linked to various health issues, so reducing inflammation can be beneficial.

-- Potential Skin Health: Annatto extract is sometimes used in cosmetic and skincare products due to its natural colorant properties.
+- Potential Skin Health: Annatto extract is sometimes incorporated into cosmetic and skincare products due to its natural colorant properties.
 Some people believe it may have skin-soothing and anti-aging benefits when applied topically.

 - Nutrient Content: Annatto seeds also contain essential nutrients such as vitamins and minerals, including vitamin C, vitamin B-complex (like niacin and riboflavin), iron, calcium, and phosphorus, although the concentrations are relatively low.

-In short, it doesn’t just add a vibrant reddish orange color to your dishes but is good for our health.
-After learning all about annatto seeds, I became a big fan of it and always have one bottle of homemade oil in my kitchen, ready for various dishes.
-Let me show you how to make annatto oil to get the beautiful color of the seeds but still keep the most of their nutrient content.
+In short, annatto doesn’t just add a vibrant reddish-orange color to your dishes but also offers health benefits.
+After learning all about annatto seeds, I became a big fan of it and always have a bottle of homemade oil in my kitchen, ready for various culinary uses.

 How to make annatto oil

-The total process will take you only 10-20 minutes, depend on the amount of oil you make.
+The total process will only take you 10-20 minutes, depending on the amount of oil you make.
 Follow these steps:

 Step 1.
 Preparation

-Estimate the amount of cooking oil and annatto seeds to make the oil.
-Usually, you can fry 300g (1 ¼ cups) annatto seeds per 1 liter of cooking oil.
-You can try any neutral oil from canola, sunflower to peanut oil.
-However, don’t use olive oil, as it has its own flavor and fragrance and shouldn’t be mixed with annatto seeds.
-Divide the amount of oil into 2 parts: a part equal to 2/3 and another part equal to 1/3 of the total amount of oil.
+- Estimate the amount of cooking oil and annatto seeds needed to make the oil.
+Typically, you can fry 300g (1 ¼ cups) of annatto seeds per 1 liter of cooking oil.
+You can use any neutral oil from canola, sunflower to peanut oil.
+However, avoid using olive oil, as it has its own flavor and fragrance which shouldn’t be mixed with annatto seeds.
+Divide the amount of oil into two parts: one part equal to 2/3 and another part equal to 1/3 of the total amount of oil.

-Fry annatto seeds with the larger part of oil.
-Add all the seeds into the oil pan and turn on medium heat.
-Once the oil starts to boil, stir the seeds in boiling oil for 1 minute, turn off the heat, and continue to stir the seeds for 1 minute more.
-Drain hot oil to a glass jar, leave the fried seeds in the pan.
-Then, pour the rest of the cooking oil in and repeat the steps.
+- Fry the annatto seeds with the larger part of the oil.
+Add all the seeds into the oil pan and set the heat to medium.
+Once the oil starts to boil, stir the seeds in the boiling oil for 1 minute, then turn off the heat and continue stirring the seeds for 1 more minute.
+Drain the hot oil into a glass jar, leaving the fried seeds in the pan.
+Then, pour the remaining cooking oil into the pan and repeat the steps.

-In case you are in hurry and would like to save time instead of frying the seeds 2 times, you can just add all the cooking oil and annatto seeds to a pan and heat it up.
-Once boiling, stir the seeds until a half of the seeds in boiling oil turn brown, then turn off the heat and drain the oil to a clean glass jar.
+- In case you are in a hurry and would like to save time instead of frying the seeds twice, you can simply add all the cooking oil and annatto seeds to a pan and heat them up.
+Once boiling, stir the seeds until half of them in the boiling oil turn brown, then turn off the heat and drain the oil into a clean glass jar.

 Step 3.
 Storing

-You should store annatto oil in a glass jar/bottle with the lid closed.
-The red color of this oil is hard to clean if it’s on plastic box or bowl, so remember not to use plastic containers to store the oil.
-You can either store the oil at room temperature or in fridge.
-Use it within 3 months.
+- You should store annatto oil in a glass jar or bottle with the lid closed.
+The red color of this oil is difficult to clean if it spills on a plastic container or bowl, so remember not to use plastic containers to store the oil.
+You can either store the oil at room temperature or in the fridge.
+It’s best to use it within 3 months.

 Dishes Using Annatto Oil